Restaurants in Milan

 While there will always be a number of Milan restaurants open to diners, it is best to call ahead for reservations if you are visiting one of the more popular restaurants.
 Some establishments add a service charge to the bill and if not, a 10 percent gratuity is an acceptable tip.
 Dining out in Milan can be expensive, but it is extremely rewarding to the palette.

 It may be a landlocked city, but somehow Milan manages to get some of the freshest seafood in the country and Da Claudio knows how to prepare it!
 Affordable and stylish, this is one of Milan's finest fish eateries.
-Most popular is the mixed pate, consisting of raw tuna, sea bass, salmon, red snapper, sturgeon, shrimp, prawns and cod which is eaten standing at the counter with a free glass of presecco (sparkling wine).
-Open Mondays from 11.00am to 8.00pm and Tuesday to Saturday from 9am to 9.30pm.
+Most popular is the mixed plate, consisting of raw tuna, sea bass, salmon, red snapper, sturgeon, shrimp, prawns and cod which is eaten standing at the counter with a free glass of presecco (sparkling wine).
+Open Mondays from 11am to 8pm and Tuesday to Saturday from 9am to 9:30pm.
 Closed Sunday.
 Reservations not accepted.

 Address: Via Cusani

 With small tables dotted along the banks of a canal, this trattoria serves simple, hearty and unfussy fare.
 Guests can sample some Triestino cuisine by starting off with a mixed platter of cured meats called salumi friuliani, from the region famous for the most delicate prosciutto in Italy and the minestrone soup is to-die-for.
 Other favourites are Triestino sarde in saor (vinegar-kissed fried sardines) and for the carnivores, the manzo in salsa verde (beef in a herb sauce).
 Closed Sunday lunch and Wednesday dinner.
 Reservations recommended.

 Address: Ripa di Porta Ticinese 23

 Telephone: +39 02 837 3132